-The London-based VERTIC supports the development, implementation and effectiveness of international agreements and related regional and national initiatives with particular attention to issues of monitoring, review and verification.
-The NGO is involved in a joint project with the United Kingdom and Norway to seek proliferation-proof ways to check that nuclear warheads have been destroyed when a commitment has been made to their destruction.
+The London-based VERTIC promotes effective and efficient verification as a means of ensuring confidence in the implementation of international agreements.
+The NGO is involved in a joint project with the United Kingdom and Norway to seek proliferationproof ways to check that nuclear warheads have been destroyed when a commitment has been made to their destruction.
 The research being conducted is scientific and technical in nature.
-One tool being investigated is an information barrier device that will enable inspectors to monitor that a nuclear warhead is where it is declared to be, without revealing nuclear weapon designs.
-Other areas being explored are non-intrusive on-site inspection techniques.
-Future research may include the development of new tags and seals for use in monitoring decommissioned equipment and materials, and permanent monitoring systems for nuclear facilities and storage spaces.
+One device being investigated is a tool to allow inspectors to check that nuclear materials and weapons are indeed where they are declared to be, without revealing nuclear weapon designs.
+Other areas to be explored may include the development of reliable tags and seals for decommissioned equipment and materials, and permanent monitoring systems for nuclear facilities and storage spaces.